GithibDogSol/ai_trade/README.md

 The platform integrates with several external APIs:

 - Solana Web3.js for blockchain interaction
-- Anthropic's Claude 3.5 for AI analysis
+- Anthropic's Sonnet 3.5 for AI analysis
 - Various DEX APIs for liquidity data

 ## Contributing